 The WordPress cloud hosting plans, in particular, provide you with:

 - Easy-to-use dashboard

 - 128 MB to 4 x 512 MB PHP memory limit

 - No charges for page views or bandwidth

 - Free MySQL migrations

 These plans are easy to scale as your business grows.
 You benefit from the one-click installation of PHP 7.x with all the required WordPress extensions and MySQL.
 The daily backups of your database and app server are retained for four days.
 The company also performs advanced continuous backups with point-in-time recovery.

-NodeChef’s dedicated databases run on bare metal servers with local SSD storage and guaranteed CPU, RAM, and I/O. It also offers S3-compatible scalable storage that lets you use the AWS S3 SDKs.
+NodeChef offers dedicated databases that run on bare metal servers with local SSD storage and guarantee CPU, RAM, and I/O. Additionally, it provides S3-compatible scalable storage, enabling you to utilize the AWS S3 SDKs.

 Pricing and Support